500 Million Reasons to Use Blockchain Technology

 “Marriott is providing guests the opportunity to enroll in WebWatcher free of charge for one year.
 WebWatcher monitors internet sites where personal information is shared and generates an alert to the consumer if evidence of the consumer’s personal information is found”.

 Think of what this will do to Marriott.
 How many years will they be entangled in this breach?
 How much will it cost them in fines, penalties, lawsuits, and customers?
 An attack of this magnitude can literally bring a company to its knees.

 Now think about what you’d do in your company if you had a breach of your customer data?
 How would others react to your company?
 What kind of negative press would this bring to you?
 What would it do to your client base.
 How would this turn your strategic plans upside down?

-The main story-line is the same one that continues to play out over and over, Centralized Data is the technology of 30 years ago.
-It’s like an invitation for someone to attack the one-place where data is stored.
+The main storyline is the same one that continues to play out over and over, Centralized Data is the technology of 30 years ago.
+It’s like an invitation for someone to attack the one place where data is stored.
 Data, data, come get your data.
-The reason why Blockchain technology has taken hold across Europe, Asia and other continents is because steep penalties have made this even more important for businesses to take the extra steps needed to protect customer data.
+The reason why Blockchain technology has taken hold across Europe, Asia and other continents is that steep penalties have made this even more important for businesses to take the extra steps needed to protect customer data.

 Decentralized Data and Blockchain Technology

 The secured potential of distributed technology is available today.
 Decentralized databases distribute information across a complex network, across a variety of geographies.
 Once information is stored in a distributed ledger, it automatically becomes immutable and free from manipulation.
 Ultimately, distributed ledgers eliminate the need for a central authority and decrease the risk of attack exponentially.
 After all, with a distributed format, the attacker would need to attack all distributed copies simultaneously.
 Very unlikely!